rednafi/rednafi.com/content/misc/install.md

 install -D -m 644 -o root -g root seed.db /var/lib/app/seed.db
 ```

-This copies `seed.db` to the destination, creates the directory if necessary, and sets the
+This command copies `seed.db` to the destination, creates the directory if needed, and sets
-file ownership to the root user and group.
+the file ownership to root user and group with `-o` and `-g` flags respectively.

-It's a neat tool that does one thing and does it right.
-There are a few other options you
+There are a few other options you can read about in the man pages, but I haven't needed
-can read about in the man pages, but I haven't needed anything beyond the above.
+anything beyond the above.

 [^1]:
     [Search for "install -D" on GitHub](https://github.com/search?q=%22install+-D%22++language%3Ash+NOT+npm&type=code)